vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/165/12_evedete_prati.md

 With most interpr.
 I take ánedyaḥ as a nom. sg. m. implicitly modifying an unexpressed gaṇáḥ ‘troop’, a construcio ad sensum with the pl. dádhānāḥ.
 I would like to find some way to ally it with nédīyas- ‘nearer’, as a neut. sg. modifying śrávaḥ, but this seems beyond the realm of possibility.

-The saṃcákṣyā of the Saṃhitā text is read saṃcakṣya by the Pp. and taken as a gerund, an interpr. followed by Old inter alia.
+The saṃcákṣyā of the Saṃhitā text is read saṃcakṣya by the Pp. and taken as a gerund, an interpr. followed by Oldenberg inter alia.
 The meaning would be “having looked upon (me)” vel sim.
-Gr (fld. by Ge [WG], etc., incl. the publ. tr.) takes it as a gerundive, whose pausal form would be saṃcákṣyāḥ.
+Gr (fld. by Geldner [WG], etc., incl. the publ. tr.) takes it as a gerundive, whose pausal form would be saṃcákṣyāḥ.
 Both forms are possible.
 I do not have a strong feeling either way.

 On -ś candrá- see disc. ad 8c.